tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 ---
-title: Integration with gRPC service
+title: GraphQL on gRPC
+description: Building a GraphQL API on top of gRPC endpoints.
 ---

-In this guide we will setup simple gRPC service and use it inside Tailcall's config to fetch some of the data provided by the service.
-This way Tailcall can provide single GraphQL interface wrapping any number of gRPC services.
+In this guide, we will set up a simple gRPC service and use it inside Tailcall's config to fetch some of the data provided by the service.
+This way Tailcall can provide a single GraphQL interface wrapping any number of gRPC services.

 ## What is gRPC?